amphoradata/samples/tutorial_real_time_data/README.md

 Step 2: Define the model that gets updated in real-time

-Step 3: Import librarys and login to Amphora
+Step 3: Import libraries and login to Amphora

 Step 4: Create Amphora and signal

 Step 5: Update signal

-Step 6: Set up GitHub yml to update Amphora
+Step 6: Automate Amphora updates